Francianeny/holbertonschool-low_level_programming/README.md

-not empty proj structure typedef
+not empty proj function pointer